Are you planning a trip to Mexico City and wondering if Mexico City is safe?

 It’s also easy to accidentally make a wrong turn around here and end up in a bad neighborhood.

-While you should take some time to explore the cobbled streets of Centro Historico while you’re in Mexico City, be smart about it.
-Be aware of your surroundings at all times, and don’t make your valuables easy for the taking.
+While you should take some time to explore the famous Mexico City landmarks and cobbled streets of Centro Historico while you’re in Mexico City, be smart about it.
+Be aware of your surroundings at all times, and don’t make your valuables easy the taking.

 👉 Pro Tip: Getting pickpocketed in a crowded area can feel like just being bumped by a stranger, so I like to be equipped with an anti-theft bag such as the Ambor Travel Backpack.
 It has an anti-theft combination lock and tear-resistant fabric that will keep someone from poking their hands in your bag while you see the sights.